 - Extra passport photos (for visas etc)

 - Flight boarding passes (if needed)

 - Back-up of flight itinerary documents

 - International driving license (if you will need to drive overseas)

 - Vaccination documents – for example, some countries require a yellow fever certificate for entry

-- Print-out of travel insurance documents – we recommend World Nomads for round-the-world backpacker insurance
+- Print-out of travel insurance documents – we recommend SafetyWing for long-term travel insurance

 - Any discount cards you have, for example ISIC